wrossmorrow/envoy-extproc-sdk/README.md

 * `{request,response}_headers`: process request or response headers
 * `{request,response}_body`: process request or response bodies
-* `{request,response}_trailers`: process request or response trailers (note: we've found this buggy in `envoy`) See [this PRD](https://docs.google.com/document/d/1IZqm5IUnG9gc2VqwGaN5C2TZAD9_QbsY9Vvy5vr9Zmw/edit#heading=h.3zlthggr9vvv) for some extra illustration and discussion around the ExternalProcessor flow.
+* `{request,response}_trailers`: process request or response trailers (note: we've found this buggy in `envoy`)

+See [this PRD](https://docs.google.com/document/d/1IZqm5IUnG9gc2VqwGaN5C2TZAD9_QbsY9Vvy5vr9Zmw/edit#heading=h.3zlthggr9vvv) for some extra illustration and discussion around the ExternalProcessor flow.

 The `BaseExtProcService` _also_ implements it's own "request context" (the `request` argument in the decorated handlers above) to enable data passing between request phases.
 This is a _critical_ feature for effective, powerful external processing. `envoy` sends only request header data when asking to process request headers, only body data when asking to process request body, etc. But processor behaviors or computing can easily depend on the full known scope of request data.

-Storing and managing that data is what `request` is for; see `examples/*.py` for, well, examples.
+Storing and managing that inter-phase data is what `request` is for; see `examples/*.py` for, well, examples. `BaseExtProcService` is largely unopinionated about what data should be contained in the `request`, as that is highly use-case specific.
+As of now it only takes two default actions:
+* In the `request_headers` phase, it pulls a set of "standard" headers into the `request`: the `method`, `path`, `content-type`, `content-length`, and the `x-request-id`.
+* In the `response_headers` phase, it does the same over writing `content-type` and `content-length`.

 ### Distribution